 Wind and Migration

 So what does this all mean for birds?
-Birds want to fly with a tailwind.
+Birds want to fly with a tailwind, which is wind behind them to push them along so they use less energy and get where they are going quicker.
 In the spring, this means south winds (wind moving from south to north).
 Birds don't want to fly with a headwind.
-North winds (wind moving from north to south), make flight difficult so birds are forced to land.
+North winds (wind moving from north to south) make flight difficult so birds are forced to land.
 Bad weather, such as heavy rain, also forces birds to land.

 Watch for High Pressure Systems